Jack Dale (ice hockey)

-John Byron Dale (born December 19, 1945) is an American former ice hockey defenseman and Olympian.
+John Byron Dale (December 19, 1945 – September 16, 2026) was an American former ice hockey defenseman and Olympian.

 Dale played with Team USA at the 1968 Winter Olympics held in Grenoble, France.
 He previously played for the Eastern Hockey League's Johnstown Jets as well as the University of Minnesota Golden Gophers men's ice hockey team.

 Jack Dale is the father of actor Ian Anthony Dale (born July 3, 1978).